About Sara

 A clinical, whole body approach

-I work with adults experiencing ongoing or recurring health concerns, including fatigue and low energy, digestive issues, hormonal imbalance, stress, anxiety, and mood changes.
+I work with adults experiencing ongoing or recurring health concerns, including fatigue and low energy, digestive symptoms, hormonal imbalance, stress, anxiety and mood changes.

 Understanding the bigger picture

-I take a whole-body, evidence-informed approach that looks beyond symptoms to explore the factors influencing how the body functions and recovers.
-This may include digestive function, hormone signalling, nervous system load, nutrient status, sleep quality, and lifestyle influences.
+I take a whole body, evidence informed approach that looks beyond symptoms to explore the factors influencing how the body functions and recovers.
+This may include digestive health, hormone signalling, nervous system load, nutrient status, sleep quality and lifestyle influences.

 A different way of thinking about health

 Lasting change rarely comes from quick fixes.
-More often, it comes from understanding how your body responds, what it needs, and how to support it consistently over time.
+More often it develops through understanding how your body responds, what it needs and how to support it consistently over time.

-At the core of my work is the belief that the body has an innate capacity to heal when given the right conditions.
-Everyone deserves to feel supported, informed, and at home in their body.
+At the core of my work is the belief that the body has an innate capacity to restore balance when given the right conditions.
+Everyone deserves to feel supported, informed and at home in their body.

 A clinical, integrative framework